 Ditch the textbooks and pick up Julius Caesar instead.
 Movers and Shakespeares uses some of Shakespeare’s most famous plays to teach leadership and communication skills.
 Your team will participate in readings from Henry V and other plays to explore approaches to persuasion, motivation, ethics, decision-making, and more.

-8. Get schooled from Mission Control
+8. Get schooled by Mission Control

 Paul Thomas Hill spent years working on manned spaceflights at Mission Control.
 Now, he can help your team apply the lessons he learned in Houston.
-His leadership workshop explores the role of morality and risk-assessment in the workplace, including how to sharpen your technical and strategic skills — even in moments of crisis.
+His leadership workshop explores the role of morality and risk assessment in the workplace, including how to sharpen your technical and strategic skills — even in moments of crisis.

 9. Play cooperative games

 Being a good leader isn’t just about competition.
 Grow your collaborative skills by playing some of these cooperative board games.
 For instance, Co-opoly emphasizes cooperative business skills, teaching you and your leadership team the value of working together.
 In fact, there are plenty of alternatives to cut-throat board games like Risk and Monopoly.

 Smaller can still be impactful: check out our inspiring small workshop ideas!

 10. Support inclusive workshops

 How diverse is your industry?
 Is it harder for women, trans, and non-binary people to break into leadership roles in your organization?
 A non-profit in Oakland called Frailty Myths is working to change that by offering workshops that “train women in traditionally male-dominated activities.”
 When your female employees participate in one of their workshops, you help to support the organization’s free training sessions for low-income and marginalized communities.